inaka/shotgun/README.md

 ## Rationale

-After using the [gun](http://github.com/extend/gun) library on a project where we needed to consume Server-sent Events (SSEs) we found that it provided great flexibility, at the cost of having to handle each raw message and data, including the construction of the reponse body data.
+After using the [gun](http://github.com/extend/gun) library on a project where we needed to consume Server-sent Events (SSE) we found that it provided great flexibility, at the cost of having to handle each raw message and data, including the construction of the reponse body data.
-Although this is great for a lot of scenarios, it can get cumbersome and repetitive after implementing it a couple of time.
-This is why we ended up creating **shogtun**, an HTTP client that uses **gun** behind the curtains but provides a simple API that has out-of-the-box support for SSEs.
+Although this is great for a lot of scenarios, it can get cumbersome and repetitive after implementing it a couple of times.
+This is why we ended up creating **shogtun**, an HTTP client that uses **gun** behind the curtains but provides a simple API that has out-of-the-box support for SSE.

 ## Usage

-*shotgun* is an OTP application, so before being able to use it, it has to started.
+*shotgun* is an OTP application, so before being able to use it, it has to be started.
 Either add it as one of the applications in your [`.app`](http://www.erlang.org/doc/man/app.html) file or run the following
 code: